 Instead, the architects and engineers of FSB are steering their education clients towards hardened spaces that can double as gymnasiums, band rooms, cafeterias, or proper classrooms with exterior windows.
 Contrary to common belief, aboveground shelters can be just as safe as below grade spaces if they are designed with the necessary structural reinforcements, Schmidt said.

-“One of the fallacies around here, since some meteorologists will say ‘get below grade or you won’t survive,’ is that the best storm shelter options are underground,” FSB Project Manager Dennis Glover said.
-“Underground shelters actually can pose additional challenges since they are difficult to keep dry.”
+“One of the fallacies around here is that the best storm shelter options are underground, but underground shelters actually can pose additional challenges since they are difficult to keep dry.

 Schools have limited construction budgets and square footage, and most cannot afford to have a space that only functions as a safe room.

-“Looking at the classroom, you don’t know it’s a hardened shelter,” Glover said.
+“Looking at the classroom, you don’t know it’s a hardened shelter,” Schmidt said.
 “It has glass, lights and a ceiling.
 It’s just as attractive as the classroom next door that’s not a shelter.”

 For another recent design project at Northern Oklahoma College in Tonkowa, FSB included safe rooms in its dormitory design.
 Each dorm building included a game room on the ground floor that could fit all residents during severe weather events — seven square feet per person, plus furniture.
 These safe room still had exterior windows, but designers also included steel shutters that could be fastened in the event of severe weather to shield occupants from broken glass.